michaeljblum/blog_itp/content/posts/assignment-3.md

 After cleaning some things up, I printed out random selections from each of the above mentioned lists, looping these print statements six times.

-All in all, I'm a lot more pleased with the output of this generator than I was with that of the last one.
+Plenty of room for improvement, but all in all, I'm a lot more pleased with this output than I was with that of my last attempt.

 Here's an example: